George Vecsey: Works

 Vecsey's baseball books cover several different periods of the game.
 In The Rivals, he covers the entire history of the Yankees–Red Sox rivalry from the first half of the century up until recent years.
 He has also written books exclusively about modern baseball history such as McGwire and Sosa, about the home run record chase by Mark McGwire and Sammy Sosa that took place in 1998, and Subway 2000, about the New York Mets and New York Yankees Subway Series that took place in 2000.

-Vescey co-wrote Cy Young Award winner Bob Welch's 1991 autobiography, Five O'Clock Comes Early, chronicling Welch's rise to Major League Baseball stardom and his struggle against alcohol addiction.
+Vecsey co-wrote Cy Young Award winner Bob Welch's 1991 autobiography, Five O'Clock Comes Early, chronicling Welch's rise to Major League Baseball stardom and his struggle against alcohol addiction.

-Vecsey also authored a chapter of the literary hoax Naked Came the Stranger.
+Vecsey was one of 25 Newsday journalists who contributed to the literary hoax Naked Came the Stranger.
+He wrote the third chapter which was titled and about Morton Earbrow, the second character seduced by the protagonist.
+The Earbrow name was inspired by a Casey Stengel quote in which he said Gil Hodges was so strong that he could "squeeze your earbrows off."

 His Baseball: A History of America's Favorite Game (Modern Library, 2006) is a concise history of the game of professional baseball.

 In 2011, ESPN published Stan Musial: An American Life, Vecsey's biography of twenty-time All-Star and St. Louis Cardinals icon Stan Musial.
 Reviewing the book, George Will wrote, "At long last, George Vecsey has taken Musial's measure in this delightful biography of a man and a baseball era."
 Tim Kurkjian, Senior Writer for ESPN Magazine and analyst for ESPN's Baseball Tonight and SportsCenter, said that the book was "a fascinating and profound look at the most underrated great player of all time, and one of the true gentlemen of the game."

 He was the 2013 recipient of the National Soccer Hall of Fame's Colin Jose Media Award.
 His book Eight World Cups: My Journey through the Beauty and Dark Side of Soccer was published in May, 2014.